SevenShepherd/SevenShepherd.github.io/_posts/2023-04-22-hope-for-the-apostate.markdown

 <iframe width="385" height="315" src="https://www.youtube.com/embed/0vgF6UMdm6Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For those of you with this experience, I would encourage you to watch this video by [Dr. Michael S. Heiser<br>(Ph.D., Wisconsin)](https://www.youtube.com/@DRMSH) all the way through, even if the first part is difficult to hear, because the ultimate message is a reassuring one.
+For those of you with this experience, I would encourage you to watch this video by [Dr. Michael S. Heiser (Ph.D., Wisconsin)](https://www.youtube.com/@DRMSH) all the way through, even if the first part is difficult to hear, because the ultimate message is a reassuring one.
 Dr. Heiser was a master of ancient languages, specifically Old Testament Biblical Hebrew, and created the KJV, NIV, and NKJV Interlinears for Logos Bible Software.
 He recommended the <a name="esvsb_notes" href="#esvsb_cite">ESV</a>, but primarily the <a name="net_notes" href="#net_cite">NET Full Notes</a> for study of text critical issues.

 <!-- For those of you with this experience, I would encourage you to watch this video by [Dr. Michael S. Heiser<br>(Ph.D., Wisconsin)](https://www.youtube.com/@DRMSH) all the way through, even if the first part is difficult to hear, because the ultimate message is a reassuring one.
 Dr. Heiser was a master of ancient languages, specifically Old Testament Biblical Hebrew, and created the KJV, NIV, and NKJV Interlinears for Logos Bible Software.
 He recommended the [ESV](https://amzn.to/3WsN0Uw), but primarily the [NET Full Notes](https://amzn.to/3WLAgbr) for study of text critical issues. -->